What are SSL and TLS?

 - Encrypt and verify the integrity of traffic between the browser and the server.

-- Verify that the browser is talking to the correct server.
+- Verify the browser is talking to the correct server.
 In practice, this usually means verifying that the owner of the domain and the owner of the server are the same entity.
 This helps prevent man-in-the-middle attacks.
 Without it there's no guarantee that you're encrypting traffic to the right recipient.

 What is HTTPS?